Jura water correction: Upper correction

 These works consisted of modification of the rivers connecting the three lakes.
 The chief engineer was Henri Ladame from Neuchatel.

 Work began in 1874 with the digging out of the Broye Canal connecting the lakes of Morat and Neuchatel.
-The Broye is a Swiss plateau river; it feeds the lake of Morat and flows out of it into the lake of Neuchatel, where it joins the Thielle, flowing out of the latter lake into Lake Bienne.
+The Broye is a Swiss plateau river; it feeds the lake of Murten and flows out of it into the lake of Neuchatel, where it joins the Thielle, flowing out of the latter lake into Lake Biel.
 This canal is a development and correction of the previous course of the river between these two lakes.

 In 1875, works began on the Thielle Canal linking the Lakes Neuchatel and Bienne.
-The Thielle is the river feeding lake Neuchatel, then joining Lake Bienne.
+The Thielle is the river feeding lake Neuchatel, then joining Lake Biel.

-Before these works, the Thielle was a tributary of the Aare, joining the Aare downstream of Lake Bienne.
-After the works, the confluence takes place in Lake Bienne.
+Before these works, the Thielle was a tributary of the Aare, joining the Aare downstream of Lake Biel.
+After the works, the confluence takes place in Lake Biel.
 The waters of the Aare, the Thielle and the Suze (which drains most of the waters of the Bernese Jura), leave the lake through the Thielle Canal.

 Both canals represent an enlargement and correction of the course of the previous rivers, leading to the removal of meanders and equalizing the levels of the three lakes.

 Results and consequences

 With the excavation of these four canals and the regulation of various dams, the water situation in the Seeland area has been improved.
 The median level of the three connected lakes has fallen by approximately 2.5 m and they have become a unique reservoir operating on the principle of compensating bodies of water.
-The Aare now flows into Lake Bienne.
+The Aare now flows into Lake Biel.

 All these changes have had different consequences on the shores of lakes and the marshy area between.
 The lakes have decreased in size: the lake of Neuchatel lost 23.7 km2, Lake of Biel, 3.3 km2 and Lake of Murten, 4.6 km2.

 Various elements had to be adapted to the levels of the new lakes, including downsizing the steamboats and adapting the existing ports and docks.

 The first correction of the Jura waters brought the desired effects and were considered to be a success.
 In Nidau, a monument was inaugurated in 1908 in honour of Johann Rudolf Schneider and Richard La Nicca with the inscription "To those who saved its great distress, in recognition: Seeland."

 However, concerns arose, including the collapse of peat bogs following the oxidation of the peat newly exposed to the air by the falling water.
 Fortunately, upon proper reinstatement and management of the flat land between the three lakes over some decades, the whole former swamp has become a vast fertile area.

 La Nicca had anticipated the need for the second correction of the Jura waters to consolidate the results of the first.